ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 **Pros:**

--   Easy for clients to use since configuration is declarative
+-   Easy for clients to use since configuration is declarative.
+This means Blazor apps could do configuration from .NET code and not need to write JS.
 -   Consistent numeric formatting across apps
 -   Easy to enforce styling differences between string and numeric columns (e.g. right vs left text alignment)